RealizingFutures/ThanksgivingArimaApp/Index.md

 *** =right
 * Play with the parameters!
 * See what happens to the charts!
-* See what happens to the diagnostic statistics and charts!
+* See what happens to the diagnostic statistics!
 * Use the Box-Jenkins methodology for model selection...or not!
-* Use your parameter selections for forecast the cost of Thanksgiving Dinner for the next five years!
+* Use your parameter selections to forecast the cost of Thanksgiving Dinner for the next five years!

 --- &twocol